 Transfer Credit Policy

 Transfer credit is defined as credit earned at an institution other than UW-Green Bay that is to be applied to UW-Green Bay graduate degree requirements.
 Acceptance of transfer credits is determined by a credit review by the Registrar’s Office and development of a program plan which includes the credits as part of a coherent program of study.
-Acceptance of the transfer credits is subject to review and approval by the Director of Graduate Studies.
+Acceptance of the transfer credits is subject to review and approval by the Associate Vice Chancellor for Graduate Studies.
 General guidelines for evaluating potential transfer credits are:

 - No more than 50% of a program's required credits of graduate work may be accepted as transfer credits.